apomalyn/tablecheck-fullstack-swe-takehome/frontend/README.md

   cp .env.template .env
 ```

-Update the content of hte `.env` file with your own values.
+Update the content of the `.env` file with your own values.

 - `VITE_API_BASE_URL`: base URL for the API, including `http://` but excluding the trailing `/`.
 For example: `http://localhost:3000`
 - `VITE_RESTAURANT_UUID`: UUID of the restaurant to use.
 If you want to use the default restaurant (for development purpose only), use the following `000000000000000000000001`.